jimka2001/cl-rte/README.md

 * Used for analysis in PhD thesis.
 * Used for testing other packages in.

+## Motivation

+The implementation of rational type expression is the main result of this project.
+However, several intermediate results might be useful as well, so they are made available.

 ## Packages usable for the general public.
 ### cl-robdd [README](cl-robdd/README.md)